 How can I import data from PDF to Microsoft Excel?

 In the guide below, we will show you how to easily import data from PDF to Excel in just a few minutes.

 You can use the PDF Data Connector to identify and retrieve relevant data and have it ready for transfer in a spreadsheet-optimized format in no time.

 Check out this quick, yet comprehensive guide and quickly overcome any file format limitations to make the most of your data.

-If you don’t know about an intuitive way to import multiple data from PDF to Excel, then you haven’t heard about SodaPDF.
+If you don’t know about an intuitive way to import multiple data from PDF to Excel or open PDFs in Excel then you haven’t heard about SodaPDF.

 This efficient PDF tool has the Convert and extract utility that lets you import any data to Excel files.
 Plus, it’s possible to go wild and edit your PDF files with thousands of options.